 '''

 (See ALPHANUMERIC DISPLAY.)

-(See AUTOMATED RADAR TERMINAL SYSTEMS.)

-(Refer to AIM.)

 '''

 ALTITUDE RESERVATION (ALTRV)- Airspace utilization under prescribed conditions normally employed for the mass movement of aircraft or other special user requirements which cannot otherwise be accomplished.
 ALTRVs are approved by the appropriate FAA facility.
 ALTRVs must be classified as either "moving" or "stationary."